-&lt;sup>176 Directive 2011/36/EU of the European Parliament and of the Council of 5 April 2011 on preventing and combating trafficking in human beings and protecting its victims, and replacing Council Framework Decision 2002/629/JHA (OJ L 101, 15.4.2011, p.
+318 Directive 2011/36/EU of the European Parliament and of the Council of 5 April 2011 on preventing and combating trafficking in human beings and protecting its victims, and replacing Council Framework Decision 2002/629/JHA (OJ L 101, 15.4.2011, p.
 1).

-e) the applicant has shown significant deficiencies in complying with main obligations in the performance of a legal commitment financed by the budget which has:
+e) the applicant has shown significant deficiencies in complying with main obligations in the performance of a contract or an agreement financed by the budget which has:

-(i) led to the early termination of a legal commitment;
+(i) led to its early termination;